-Browse the galleries on the White Linen Night on Sunday, August 5 (or its cheeky cousin, the Dirty Linen Night).
+Browse the galleries on the White Linen Night on Saturday, August 5, 2023 (or its cheeky cousin, the Dirty Linen Night).
 White Linen Night is a block party and an open house for galleries on the 300-700 blocks of Julia Street in the Warehouse District, with three stages for live music and dozens of food and drink stands.
 About 20 galleries on and around Julia St. will be open to the public, with an after-party traditionally held at the Contemporary Arts Center.

-The Red Dress Run (also on Saturday, August 11) isn’t exclusive to New Orleans, but the local participants take it up a notch by costuming on top of wearing their best and/or most outlandish red dress, regardless of gender.
+The Red Dress Run (also on Saturday, August 12, 2023) isn’t exclusive to New Orleans, but the local participants take it up a notch by costuming on top of wearing their best and/or most outlandish red dress, regardless of gender.
 This is an annual fundraiser run for local charities organized by hashing groups (adults-only, non-competitive social running clubs) all over the world.
 They call themselves “drinking clubs with a running problem” and the local group is no exception.
 Any adult can participate with registration, and the run traditionally starts at Crescent Park, though the route will not be publicized until the day of the run.